 2. All-round reporting

 Sales automation platforms give you a complete view of your sales activities by generating automatic reports.
-This helps you to see where there are complications in your sales process.
+This helps you to see where there are complications in your sales process “so that you can solve those and increase online sales more efficiently.
 You will see where leads are dropping off during the sales process.
 This will help you to proffer adequate solutions at the right time to arrest issues before they escalate into things that will be difficult to manage.

 3. Increase conversion rates